tachiyomiorg/website/website/src/docs/faq/application/reader.md

 ---
 title: Reader
-description: Frequently Asked Questions relating to the Reader.
+description: Frequently Asked Questions about the Reader.
 ---

 # Reader
-Frequently Asked Questions relating to the Reader.
+Frequently Asked Questions about the Reader.

 ## Unseen Images in Reader
 Besides network-related problems, **Tachiyomi** may occasionally fail to recognize certain images.